Master of Entrepreneurship and Innovation

 - Develop your understanding of entrepreneurship and innovation in emerging fields that will have a profound effect on how you practice business.

-- Gain hands-on experience turning ideas into reality, managing innovative products and services, commercialisation and operating a lean startup model.
+- Gain hands-on experience managing innovative products and services, executing business strategy and commercialisation, and operating a lean startup model.

 - Access a global network of passionate mentors, innovation hubs and accelerator programs, including UQ Ventures.